denisw/redux-preboiled/docs/guides/testing.md

 # Testing

 Redux boilerplate does not only accumulate in production code, but also in unit tests.
-To help reduce it, Preboiled currently offers a few helpers for reducer tests, described below.
+To help you reduce it, Preboiled offers two reducer test helpers - `getInitialState` and `reduceActions` - which are described in the following sections.

 Note that in this guide we assume you use [Jest][jest] as your testing framework.
-However, it should be easy to translate the examples to your testing framework of choice.
+However, Preboiled doesn't depend on Jest in any way, and it should be easy to translate the examples to your testing framework of choice.

 ## Testing Initial State

-When testing reducers, one common thing to test is the reducer's initial state.
+When testing reducers, you'll usually want to check if the initial state looks as expected.

 ```js
 import reducer from './module'